How do Councils assess development applications in the various zones?

-Here at SCM Projects we specialise in developing real estate as project managers for clients and naturally enough one of the questions I am constantly asked by potential clients is “what can I do with my property”?
+Here at SCM Projects we specialise in getting Council approval and developing real estate as project managers for clients and naturally enough one of the questions I am constantly asked by potential clients is “what can I do with my property”?
 Questions such as how many units / lots will be approved?
 Can I subdivide my land?
 And so it goes.
 Here I will attempt to explain how Councils assess property development applications.

 At SCM we often can give a pretty accurate answer to the questions but sometimes not.
 People usually expect a definitive answer which is not always possible because the relevant town plan may not include a prescriptive definition which means that a design needs to be formulated that accounts for the various requirements of the Council’s Zone and the type of building proposed and this of course means spending some money.
 A lot of people baulk at doing that often resulting in missed opportunities.